CS171/2016-cs171-website/project.md

 order: 6
 ---

-For your final assignment in this course you will work on a project.
-The goal of the project is to design and implement a web-based interactive visualization that allows you to answer questions you have about some topic of your own choosing.
-You will acquire the data, design your visualization, implement it using modern web frameworks, and evaluate the results.
+A major part of this course is a group project, in which you will work in small teams on a web-based interactive visualization that allows you to answer questions you have about some topic of your own choosing.
+You will acquire the data, design your visualization, implement it using D3, and evaluate the results.

 ## Project Team
-You will work closely with other classmates in a **2-3 person project team**.
-Teams will be assigned based on studios.
-We recognize that (especially for online students) individual schedules, different time zones, preferences, and other constraints might limit your ability to work in a team.
-If this the case, please ask us for permission to work alone, with a written justification.
+You will work closely with other classmates in a **3-4 person project team**.
+We will form the teams in each studio group and assign students with complementary skill sets to the same team.
 In general, we do not anticipate that the grades for each group member will be different.
 However, we reserve the right to assign different grades to each group member based on peer assessments (see below).

-## Project Steps
+## Project Milestones
-The project consists of several steps and milestones that need to be submitted on the specified due dates.
-It is critical to note that **no extensions will be given** for any of these dates for any reason. **For due dates see the [schedule]({{ site.baseurl }}/schedule/).** Late days may not be used.
+The project consists of several milestones that need to be submitted on the specified due dates listed in the [schedule]({{ site.baseurl }}/schedule/). **No extensions will be given** for any of the project due dates for any reason.
 Projects submitted after the final due date will not be graded.

-These steps are:
+The project milestones are:

-* **Project proposals**
+* Project proposal
-* **Detailed project plan**
+* Detailed project plan
-* **Teaching materials for group work (based on assigned visualization methods)**
 * Project re-design
-* **Project Prototype V1 and V2, the first and second version of your project prototype**
+* Knowledge quest and jigsaw materials
+* Project prototypes V1 and V2
-* Project review with the staff and peer feedback (both done in studios)
+* Project review with the staff (in studio)
+* Peer feedback (in studio)
-* **Final project submission (including screen-cast) & peer evaluations**
+* Final project submission (including screen-cast)
+* Group peer evaluations
 * Project demos
-* **Final presentation at the SEAS design fair** (not necessary for DCE students)
+* Presentation at SEAS design fair (except for DCE students)

 ## Project Proposal

-In your inital project proposal you will let us know what topic you are interested in exploring, including a project title and abstract, by submitting a project data form.

-**Each team will only need to submit one form**.
+In your project proposal you will let us know what topic you are interested in exploring, including a project title and abstract, by submitting a project proposal form.
+Each team will only need to submit one form.

 ## Project Plan
-As a next step, you will create a detailed proposal document and project plan, addressing the following points.
+You will create a detailed project plan, addressing the following points.
 Use these points as headers in your document.

 * **Basic Info.** The project title, your names, e-mail addresses, UIDs, a link to the project URL.
 * **Background and Motivation.** Discuss your motivations and reasons for choosing this project, especially any background or research interests that may have influenced your decision.
+* **Related Work.** Anything that inspired you, such as a paper, a web site, visualizations we discussed in class, etc.
 * **Project Objectives.** Provide the primary questions you are trying to answer with your visualization.
 What would you like to learn and accomplish?
 List the benefits.
 * **Data.** From where and how are you collecting your data?
 If appropriate, provide a link to your data sources.
 * **Data Processing.** Do you expect to do substantial data cleanup?
 What quantities do you plan to derive from your data?
 How will data processing be implemented?
 * **Visualization Design.** How will you display your data?
 Provide some general ideas that you have for the visualization design.
 Develop **three alternative prototype designs for your visualization**.
 Create **one final design that incorporates the best of your three designs**.
 Describe your designs and justify your choices of visual encodings.
 We recommend you use the [Five Design Sheet Methodology](http://fds.design/).
 * **Must-Have Features.** List the features without which you would consider your project to be a failure.
 * **Optional Features.** List the features which you consider to be nice to have, but not critical.
 * **Project Schedule.** Make sure that you plan your work so that you can avoid a big rush right before the final project deadline, and delegate different modules and responsibilities among your team members.
-Write this in terms of weekly deadlines.
+Write your schedule in terms of weekly deadlines.

-This proposal and project plan is the first part of your process book.
-As a ballpark number: your proposal should contain about 3-4 pages of text, plus 5-6 pages of sketches.
+The project plan is the first part of your process book (see Final Project Submission for details).
+As a ballpark number: your project plan should contain about 3-4 pages of text, plus 5-6 pages of sketches.

-Based on your proposals we will assign a staff member to your team who will guide you through the rest of the project.
-Usually, this will be your studio TA, but in certain cases you might get a different TA assigned.
+## Project Re-design
-During studios, you will discuss and review your project with your TA, as well as give and receive peer feedback.
-These discussions will lead to a re-design of your project, where you will update your project plan, sketches and designs based on the feedback you received.
-Make sure all of your team members are present at the studios.
+During studios, you will discuss and review your project plan with your TF, as well as give and receive peer feedback.
+These discussions will lead to a re-design of your project.
+The second entry in your process book should be the project re-design, including new sketches and designs based on the feedback you received.

-## Group Work - Jigsaw Groups
+## Knowledge Quest and Jigsaw
-After your initial project plan, parallel to working on your project, we have a group work phase focusing on visualization methods.
-This phase will teach you to independently research a topic in visualization, create visual presentation material, and present your findings to your peers.
+During these inital stages of your project you will independently research a topic in visualization (*knowledge quest*), create visual presentation material, and present your findings to your peers (*jigsaw*).
+The knowledge quest and jigsaw have the following components:
-Specifically, this phase will have several components:

 * A specific topic will be assigned to your project group, focusing state-of-the-art visualization methods.
-* Knowledge quest: In your project groups, you will research the assigned topic with the goal to be able to teach it to other students.
+* Knowledge quest: Your project group will research the assigned topic with the goal to be able to teach it to other students.
-* Communication preparation: In your groups, you will prepare teaching material (slides, screencasts, handouts, etc.) for comprehensively presenting your assigned topic.
+* Teaching material preparation: In your groups, you will prepare teaching material (slides, screencasts, handouts, etc.) for comprehensively presenting your assigned topic to others.
+These materials will be graded by the TFs.
 * Jigsaw groups: During class time, we will split you up into new groups, where each person has worked on and researched a different topic.
 In these new groups, you will present your work to each other.
-* Final discussion: In-class discussion and wrap-up of the researched visualization methods.
+* Final discussion: An in-class discussion with all students will wrap-up the presentation of the researched visualization methods.

 ## Project Prototypes V1 and V2

-For your prototype V1, we expect you to hand in your **code** and your **process book** in it's current state (see Final Project Submission for details).
-You don't have to hand in a screencast and you don't have to have your website ready.
+For your **prototype V1**, we expect you to hand in your code and your process book in its current state (see Final Project Submission for details).
+You should have completed your data acquisition, and you must have a working visualization prototype.

-For your Prototype you should have completed your data acquisition, or at least have a significant sample of your data.
-You must have your data structures in place.
-For example, if you plan to collect 1000 data records, but only have 200, that's fine.
-If you are missing one of two datasets you want to use you will loose points, since you have to have the whole structure.

-You must have a working visualization prototype.
 You must not have all your views up and running, and it must not be completely interactive, but the direction and the content must be clear.

-For your prototype V2, we expect you to be 95% done with the implementation, and have your process book up to date.
-After prototype V2, you will have one week to incorporate last peer feedback from the project demo session, to produce a polished interactive website!
+For your **prototype V2**, we expect you to be 95% done with the implementation, and have your process book up to date.
+After prototype V2, you will only have one week to incorporate comments from peer feedback to produce a final interactive project website.

-If you are uncertain about the scope, please contact your project TA.

 ## Final Project Submission
 For your final project you must hand in the following items.

 ### Process Book